muut/riotjs-admin/doc/modular.md

 ## Conclusion

-Riot applications are minimal in size and in terms of new concepts.
+Riot applications are small and the library has only 3 methods to master.
 The architecture is structured with vanilla JavaScript and jQuery without framework specific idioms.
 The business logic is completely separated and it has a nice API.
-All the functionality around the api is on isolated modules that can be developed independently.
+All the functionality around the API is on isolated modules that can be developed independently.
 The API can be run and tested on the server side.
 And the application is fast because of the logicless templating.

 All the above concepts are applied on a well documented [demo application](https://github.com/moot/riotjs-admin).
 It's an administration panel that you can use as a starting point.

 This documentation is an ongoing process.
-There are going to be large new sections about testing and building.
+The upcoming documentation will center more closely in testing, building and deploying.

 ## Links